 Maria Russo, Co-Founder, Editor

 Maria is a writer and editor who has worked in print and broadcast media at companies such as: MTV Networks, Harper’s Bazaar, Warner Bros. and WOR News Talk Radio.
-She received her BA in Print Journalism from American University in Washington D.C., and currently attends New York University pursuing postgraduate studies in Journalism/Editing.
 Her work has appeared on National Geographic, BBC America, The Huffington Post, People, Stylelist and AFAR among others.
-Russo is a philanthropy buff and avid traveler who loves natural wonders, cultural food experiences and finding the remaining places on earth left undisturbed.
+Russo is a humanitarian and avid traveler who loves natural wonders, slow food, yoga and good conversation over a cup of Masala chai.
 Follow Maria on Twitter @MariaCultureist

 Anthony Russo, Co-founder, Chief Innovator & Head of Social

 Anthony has spent the past seven years working in the international debt capital markets.
 He is an active philanthropist involved in organizations focusing on microfinance and providing rural communities access to clean water.
 Anthony is currently pursuing an MBA in Marketing and Global Business Strategy at Rutgers University.
 Follow Anthony on Twitter @AJCultureist & @TheCultureist